Iswariya-LMNAs/LATP/README.md

     npm install
     ```

-5.  **Copy Environment File from Codespace**
+6.  **Copy Environment File from Codespace**

     -   Locate the `.env` file inside your Codespace.

-    -   Copy it into your locally cloned repository folder.
+    -   Copy it into your locally cloned lens_ai_test_pilot repository folder.
+    -   Change the **LOGIN_EMAIL** and **LOGIN_PASSWORD** with your actual credentials.

-6.  **Run Cypress Tests**
+7.  **Run Cypress Tests**

+In the Terminal run the below command inside the lens_ai_test_pilot folder

     ```bash
     npm run ui_test
     ```

     This will open the Cypress Test Runner and execute the sample **Customer Creation test** against your target site.
-You can verify whether the Customer "LMNAs" is created in the Customer List.
+You can verify whether the Customer "LMNAs Cloud Solutions" is created in the Customer List.

 ----------